stracker-phil/wp-featureflags/README.md

 To add or modify feature flags, edit the `config.php` file.
 This config-file must return a single array with a list of feature flags.

 The initial configuration file contains feature flags for the WooCommerce PayPal Payments plugin.

+To customize the configuration rules, copy the `config.php` file to `config.local.php` and modify its contents to your needs.
+The `.local.php` file is ignord by git, and not overwritten by future `git pull` actions.